Breakout (Miley Cyrus album): Commercial performance

 On the week ending August 8, 2008, Breakout debuted at number-one on the Billboard 200, thus earning Cyrus a third number-one album on the chart – including albums fully credited to Hannah Montana; the album sold 371,000 copies in its debut week, becoming the fourth-highest sales week of 2008 for a female artist.
 The following week, Breakout descended to number two, selling 163,000 copies.
 The album spent a total of forty-eight weeks on the Billboard 200.
-It was certified platinum by the Recording Industry Association of America (RIAA) for shipments exceeding one million copies.
+It was certified double-platinum by the Recording Industry Association of America (RIAA) for shipments exceeding two million copies.
 According to Nielsen SoundScan, the album has sold 1.6 million copies in the United States as of July 2013.
 Due to sales of 27,000 copies, Breakout entered at number-one on the Canadian Albums Chart on the week ending August 8, 2008, maintaining the top spot for two consecutive weeks.

 On the week ending September 14, 2008, the album entered the Australian Albums Chart at number two.
 In the succeeding week, it moved to number-one, where it only stayed for a week.
 Breakout was certified gold by the Australian Recording Industry Association (ARIA) for shipments exceeding 35,000 copies.
 Breakout debuted at number four on the New Zealand Albums Chart on the week ending September 8, 2008.
 On the week ending October 13, 2008, the album reached its peak at number two on the New Zealand Albums Chart, a position it maintained for two consecutive weeks.
 Breakout was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for the shipment of more than 15,000 copies.
 In Japan, it peaked at number ten.

 On the week ending September 13, 2008, the album entered and peaked at number ten on the UK Albums Chart, becoming Cyrus' first top ten album in the country.
 It was certified platinum by the British Phonographic Industry (BPI) for the shipment of 300,000 copies.
 In Ireland, Breakout peaked at number eleven and was certified platinum by the Irish Recorded Music Association (IRMA) for shipments exceeding 15,000 copies.
 In mainland Europe, Breakout peaked at number twenty-eight on the European Top 100 Albums Chart, number twelve on the Austrian Albums Chart, number six on the Italian Albums Chart, and number sixteen on the German Albums Chart.
 On the week ending September 21, 2008, the album debuted at number twenty-six on the Spanish Albums Chart and, after twenty-six weeks of ascending and descending the chart, it reached its peak at number seven.
 The album was certified gold by the Productores de Música de España (PROMUSICAE) for the shipment of more than 30,000 copies.
 Breakout experienced similar commercial outcomes throughout the rest of Europe; it charted within the top twenty on charts in Finland, Norway, and Poland.